openitnovem/readml/doc/source/user_guide/install.rst

 Quickstart
 ----------

-Note that for the **first two usages**, you will need to update required configuration variables located in ``fbd_interpreter/config/config_local.cfg``
+Note that for the **first two usages**, you will need to update required configuration variables located in ``readml/config/config_local.cfg``
+If you don't want to clone the repository, you can jump to the last two usages.

 Usage via command line interface [CLI]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The most straightforward way is to use the **interpret** click command , that wraps around most of the functionality in the module.
 The command parameters allow you to choose the interpretability method.
 These parameters are not used for DL models since there is only one method for each data type.

-.. note:: You need to update required configuration variables located in ``fbd_interpreter/config/config_local.cfg``
+.. note:: You need to update required configuration variables located in ``readml/config/config_local.cfg``

 A basic usage example is shown below ::

-    python fbd_interpreter/main.py
+    python readml/main.py

 Supported parameters are (not used for DL)::

-    python fbd_interpreter/main.py --help
+    python readml/main.py --help

     Usage: main.py [OPTIONS]